calebking7/Symptoms_Checker/README.md

   ```bash
   pip install -r requirements.txt
   ```
-3. Download the `symptoms_dataset.csv` and place it in the project directory.
+3. Download the `symptoms_dataset.csv` and `drugs_side_effects.csv` files.
+Place these files in the project directory.

 ### Running the App
 Start the Streamlit application by running: